 Chief Justice Bryant said she asked what happened to the other child.

 Chief Justice Bryant said if it was true that a sum of money changed hands so another family would take the abandoned child, that could be tantamount to human trafficking and a criminal offence.

 “I think it is appalling.
 It’s a breach of all sorts of human rights conventions and it’s a criminal offence in many places if that is so,” she said.

-It is time that the current surrogacy legislation is overhauled because when people wish to have children many of them are prepared to go overseas and that will continue to happen.
+When people wish to have children many of them are willing to go overseas & will continue to happen.